-The objective of this test is to measure the in-orbit SARR translation and transmitter frequencies.
+The objective of this test is to measure the in-orbit SARR translation and transmitter frequencies for SARR-1 and the transmitter frequency for SARR-2.

-A strong uplink carrier at the channel centre frequencies is transmitted from the Test ground station to the 406.05 MHz spacecraft repeater channel.
+For Sarsat satellites equipped with SARR-1 only a strong uplink carrier at the channel centre frequencies is transmitted from the Test ground station to the 406.05 MHz spacecraft repeater channel.
 Frequency measurements of the downlink 1544.5 MHz carrier and the downlink baseband are performed every six seconds during the pass.
+For Sarsat SARR-2, only the carrier frequency is to be measured.
 The frequencies are measured with a spectrum analyzer operating in the counter mode with a 1 Hz resolution.

-The nominal downlink and baseband frequencies are 1544.5 MHz for the downlink carrier, 170 kHz for the 406.05 MHz repeater on SARR-1 and [88.462] KHz on SARR-2.
+The nominal downlink and baseband frequencies are 1544.5 MHz for the downlink carrier, and 170 kHz for the 406.05 MHz repeater on SARR-1.